Perspective on COVID-19 Home Health Preparations:

 - Mitigating stress is always important but especially now.
 Stress exacerbates health problems but there are many things we can do to process it such as reading enjoyable books, engaging in appropriate exercise, making art, listening to music, meditation, taking walks, or whatever it is we enjoy doing and puts our minds and emotions in another space for respite and realignment.

 With ancestral resilience on our side and our baseline health optimized, what else can we do?
-We can build our kitchen apothecaries for readiness to care of ourselves, our families, friends, neighbors, or whomever else we may have the honor of assisting in a time of health crisis.
+We can build our kitchen apothecaries for readiness to care for ourselves, our families, friends, neighbors, or whomever else we may have the honor of assisting in a time of health crisis.
 I live in the high desert of the Southwest, so my preparations are based on botanical supports from my bioregion.
 I have included additional links below with other information I have found useful including posts from herbalists I know in other regions.

 - Wild Food: Depending on where you live, you will find a variety of nutritive wild foods available to you throughout the seasons.
 I have other posts on this topic that you may like to read, so I encourage you to browse this blog and see what other posts will serve you in this time.
 Since it is early springtime, I will recommend the cool season wild crops that are abundant and gatherable in the Southwest right now: London Rocket leaves and flowers (Sisymbrium irio), Wild Lettuce leaves (Lactuca serriola, L. spp.), Cleavers greens (Galium aparine), Dandelion whole plant (Taraxacum officinale), and Siberian Elm (Ulmus pumila) seeds are all abundant already and many others will soon be popping up as the weather warms.
 If you are a gardener, time to plan your annual crops with a variety of fresh herbs and vegetables suited to your region.